AUTHOR BIO | CRITICAL ACCLAIM FOR JOHN CREWDSON’S PREVIOUS BOOKS

 As a national correspondent for the New York Times, Crewdson’s coverage of immigration in America was awarded the 1981 Pulitzer Prize for National Reporting.
 Crewdson also holds the Sigma Delta Chi Gold Medal, the Peter Lisagor Award, the American Bar Association's Gavel Award, and numerous other journalism honors.
 His 50,000 word history of the discovery of the AIDS virus, published in the Chicago Tribune in 1989, received that year’s George Polk Award for Medical Reporting and the 1990 Science Journalism Award from the American Association for the Advancement of Science.

-Crewdson began his career as a correspondent for The New York Times in Berkeley, where he graduated from the University of California in 1970 summa cum laude with an A.B. in Economics.
-After an internship at the Times’s Washington Bureau and graduate study at Oxford University, Crewdson became a staff reporter in The Times’s Washington, where he covered the Watergate scandal from inception to conclusion and the subsequent CIA and FBI intelligence scandals.
+Crewdson began his career as a correspondent for The New York Times in Berkeley, where he graduated from the University of California in 1970 magna cum laude with an A.B. in Economics.
+After an internship at the Times’s Washington Bureau and graduate study at Oxford University, Crewdson became a staff reporter in The Times’s Washington Bureau, where he covered the Watergate scandal from inception to conclusion and the subsequent CIA and FBI intelligence scandals.